-Methods: In this cross-sectional study, 70 infertile PCOS women who referred to Milad Infertility Center, Mashhad, Iran from May 2011 to April 2012 were enrolled.
+Materials and Methods: In this cross-sectional study, 70 infertile PCOS women were enrolled referring to Milad Infertility Center (Mashhad, Iran) from May 2011 to April 2012.
 The basal blood level of AMH was evaluated.
-The patients received 5 mg of letrozole for five days from the 5th cycle day and then received 150 units gonal F in the form of therecombinant Follicle-Stimulating Hormoneon the 9th day of the cycle.
-Five thousand units of Human Chorionic Gonadotropinwere prescribed in the patients who had one follicle of ≥ 18mm, and they should have coitus at 36 hr later.
-On the 10th cycle day, after ovulation induction, the second serum sample for AMH was taken.
+The patients received 5 mg of letrozole from the fifth cycle day (for 5 days) and then received 150 units of gonal F in the form of the recombinant follicle-stimulating hormone (FSH) on the ninth day of the cycle.
+Five thousand units of human chorionic gonadotropin (hCG) were prescribed for the patients who had one follicle of ≥ 18mm.
+Then, they should have had intercourse 36 hours later.
+After ovulation induction (OI) on the 10th cycle day, the second serum sample of AMH was taken.

-Conclusion: AMH was not the predictor of ovarian response in PCOS patients, and the amount of AMH was reduced after treatment.
-This effect may have a relationship with letrozole and gonadotropin.
+Conclusions: Generally, the AMH was not a predictor of ovarian response in PCOS patients and the amount of AMH reduced after the treatment.
+This effect was maybe related to letrozole and gonadotropin.

 Cite By, Google Scholar